BenLehr/mail-tracker/README.md

 ## Events

-When an email is sent, viewed, or a link is clicked, its tracking information is counted in the database using the jdavidbakr\MailTracker\Model\SentEmail model.
+When an email is sent, viewed, or a link is clicked, its tracking information is counted in the database using the benlehr\MailTracker\Model\SentEmail model.
 This processing is done via dispatched jobs to the queue in order to prevent the database from being overwhelmed in an email blast situation.
 You may choose the queue that these events are dispatched via the `mail-tracker.tracker-queue` config setting, or leave it `null` to use the default queue.
 By using a non-default queue, you can prioritize application-critical tasks above these tracking tasks.

 You may want to do additional processing on these events, so an event is fired in these cases:

--   jdavidbakr\MailTracker\Events\EmailSentEvent
+-   benlehr\MailTracker\Events\EmailSentEvent
     - Public attribute `sent_email` contains the `SentEmail` model
--   jdavidbakr\MailTracker\Events\ViewEmailEvent
+-   benlehr\MailTracker\Events\ViewEmailEvent
     - Public attribute `sent_email` contains the `SentEmail` model
     - Public attribute `ip_address` contains the IP address that was used to trigger the event
--   jdavidbakr\MailTracker\Events\LinkClickedEvent
+-   benlehr\MailTracker\Events\LinkClickedEvent
     - Public attribute `sent_email` contains the `SentEmail` model
     - Public attribute `ip_address` contains the IP address that was used to trigger the event

 If you are using the Amazon SNS notification system, these events are fired so you can do additional processing.

--   jdavidbakr\MailTracker\Events\EmailDeliveredEvent (when you received a "message delivered" event, you may want to mark the email as "good" or "delivered" in your database)
+-   benlehr\MailTracker\Events\EmailDeliveredEvent (when you received a "message delivered" event, you may want to mark the email as "good" or "delivered" in your database)
     - Public attribute `sent_email` contains the `SentEmail` model
     - Public attribute `email_address` contains the specific address that was used to trigger the event
--   jdavidbakr\MailTracker\Events\ComplaintMessageEvent (when you received a complaint, ex: marked as "spam", you may want to remove the email from your database)
+-   benlehr\MailTracker\Events\ComplaintMessageEvent (when you received a complaint, ex: marked as "spam", you may want to remove the email from your database)
     - Public attribute `sent_email` contains the `SentEmail` model
     - Public attribute `email_address` contains the specific address that was used to trigger the event
--   jdavidbakr\MailTracker\Events\PermanentBouncedMessageEvent (when you receive a permanent bounce, you may want to mark the email as bad or remove it from your database) jdavidbakr\MailTracker\Events\TransientBouncedMessageEvent (when you receive a transient bounce.
+-   benlehr\MailTracker\Events\PermanentBouncedMessageEvent (when you receive a permanent bounce, you may want to mark the email as bad or remove it from your database) benlehr\MailTracker\Events\TransientBouncedMessageEvent (when you receive a transient bounce.
 Check the event's public attributes for `bounce_sub_type` and `diagnostic_code` to determine if you want to do additional processing when this event is received.)
     - Public attribute `sent_email` contains the `SentEmail` model
     - Public attribute `email_address` contains the specific address that was used to trigger the event